ferdinand12345/nodejs-grpc-rest/README.md

 ## NodeJS GRPC Collections [/]

 Existing routing without parameters, just hit http://YOUR_HOST:PORT with GET and POST methods.
-Anda bisa mengunduh Postman Collections [disini](https://www.getpostman.com/collections/50c1d1a510c0597406e7).
+Download this [Postman Collections](https://www.getpostman.com/collections/50c1d1a510c0597406e7) for examples of use.

 ### Get